timofeysie/point-cloud-annotator/README.md

    - Run dev server: `npm run dev`

 2. **Use deployed infrastructure**:
 - Deploy the AWS infrastructure first and use the API Gateway URL
    - Set `.env`: `VITE_API_GATEWAY_URL=<your-api-gateway-url>`
    - Run dev server: `npm run dev`

+I decided to use AWS Serverless Application Model (AWS SAM) for building serverless app.
+THis requires the AWS SAM CLI to locally test, and deploy the serverless app.

 ### Building for Production